isaacs/github/CONTRIBUTING.md

 ([isaacs/github#9](https://github.com/isaacs/github/issues/9)) please also send an email to support@github.com to register your interest.
 Be sure to also include a link to the tracking issue that was filed.

+Please don't write +1 comments, use the thumbs up reaction instead.